Jesse-McDonald/CASTER/README.txt

 RAE CAST ray segmentation semi-automatic segmentation brush EdgeDetection brush for semi-automatic and automatic selection of membrain 3D visualization
+Priority Queue stack loading for systems with insufficient memory

 NOTE:
 The CASTER_Key.pdf is key to understanding the EdgeFollowing Brush.